JerBouma/PersonalFinance/README.md

 This package allows you to track your portfolio by accepting your portfolio transactions and doing (basic) analysis on the portfolio.
 It uses functionality from the [Finance Toolkit 🛠️](https://github.com/JerBouma/FinanceToolkit) to be able to determine asset classes as well as obtain historical data and do currency conversions and can directly use ALL of the 130+ metrics that the FinanceToolkit has.
 It features the following core functionality:

-- The ability to read in any combination of datasets, based off the .yaml file, which allows you to combine multiple brokers or multiple accounts into one portfolio.
+- **The ability to read in any combination of datasets**, based off the .yaml file, which allows you to combine multiple brokers or multiple accounts into one portfolio.
-- The ability to obtain historical data for all instruments in the portfolio including a custom benchmark for each instrument.
+- **The ability to obtain historical data** for all instruments in the portfolio including a custom benchmark for each instrument.
-- The ability to perform financial analysis on each individual asset and the portfolio as a whole by using the [Finance Toolkit 🛠️](https://github.com/JerBouma/FinanceToolkit).
+- **The ability to perform financial analysis** on each individual asset and the portfolio as a whole by using functionality from the [Finance Toolkit 🛠️](https://github.com/JerBouma/FinanceToolkit).
-- An Excel integration in which all of the acquired data can easily be send over to Excel to be further analysed as you desire in case Python isn't your cup of tea.
+- **The ability to create an Excel report**  which all of the acquired data can easily be send over to Excel to be further analysed as you desire in case Python isn't your cup of tea.

-It can generate the following overiews:
+It can generate the following overviews:

 - **Positions Overview:** an overview which shows the cumulative volumes, costs, invested amount, current value, returns, invested weight and current weight since the inception of the portfolio.
 - **Portfolio Overview:** an overview which is an aggregation of each instrument based on volume, price, costs, invested and most recent value.
 Next to that, it also calculates the return, benchmark return, acquired alpha and the current portfolio weight.
 - **Portfolio Performance Overview:** an overview in which the portfolio is shown on a weekly, monthly, quarterly or yearly basis and shows the performance of the portfolio, the benchmark, alpha and weight.